-What do you know about gender selection?
+Misconceptions about gender selection?

 Preimplantation genetic diagnosis (PGD)

-Why couples use gender selection?
+Why couples do gender selection

 Gender selection and IVF procedure

 The gender of an embryo is determined by the sperm which maintains two chromosomes X and Y. A sperm can carry either the X or the Y chromosome, female eggs carry only an X chromosome.
 PGD is used to determine the sex of your baby through an IVF or ICSI procedure.
 PGD apart from letting us choose embryos of the desired gender give us an opportunity to choose embryos that are genetically healthy.